infinum/dotnet-handbook/Api/Documentation/Swagger.md

 }
 ```

-... will produce the response type definitions that look something like this:
+This example will produce definitions that look like this:

 ![Endpoint return values](/resources/swagger-return-models.png)